Size matters in Europe’s dual-track leveraged loan market

 In stark contrast, investors are demanding concessions for a number of smaller deals.
 The demands are increased when a borrower attempts to go covenant-lite or opts to raise a less liquid currency such as sterling, as investors perceive it harder to trade out of the paper on Europe’s secondary loan market if they want to exit the credit quickly.

-Dutch software company Exact, German elevator components maker Wittur and online betting business Sky Bet were all small covenant-lite financings that had to flex pricing wider to get the deals done.
+Dutch software company Exact EXAH.AS, German elevator components maker Wittur and online betting business Sky Bet were all small covenant-lite financings that had to flex pricing wider to get the deals done.
 A dollar portion of Exact has still not sold.

-Other small deals in the market such as a 185 million euro (135 million pounds) covenant-loose leveraged loan financing backing Suzo-Happ’s acquisition of Swedish peer Scan Coin and the refinancing of existing debt has still not closed.
+Other small deals in the market such as a 185 million euro ($207.68 million) covenant-loose leveraged loan financing backing Suzo-Happ’s acquisition of Swedish peer Scan Coin and the refinancing of existing debt has still not closed.
 Original commitments were due Feb.
 18.

 A covenant-loose loan financing backing European investment group Investindustrial’s acquisition of a majority stake in Southern European car rental company Goldcar eventually closed in mid-Feb paying 550bp with a 96.5 OID on a 275 million euro TLB, having launched in December with initial guidance of 450bp at 99.